Besoninja/DataCleaningTool/README.md

 # Data Cleaning Tool

-A comprehensive Streamlit-based application for interactive data cleaning and preprocessing.
-This tool provides an intuitive interface for handling common data quality issues in two-dimensional data (Excel and CSV files).
+A comprehensive Streamlit-based application for interactive cleaning and preprocessing of tabular data.
+This tool provides an intuitive interface for handling common data quality issues in CSV files and Excel spreadsheets.

 ## Overview

-The Data Cleaning Tool streamlines the data preprocessing workflow by providing a guided, step-by-step interface for identifying and resolving data quality issues.
-Whether you're preparing data for analysis, machine learning, or visualization, this tool helps you clean and standardize your datasets efficiently.
+The Data Cleaning Tool streamlines the data preprocessing workflow by providing a guided, step-by-step interface for identifying and resolving data quality issues in tabular datasets.
+Whether you're preparing data for analysis, machine learning, or visualization, this tool helps you clean and standardize your data efficiently.

 ## Key Features